Stretching for Flexibility

 This stretching posture can be used to stretch the outer thighs if the feet are further forwards (away from the pelvis) and to stretch the inner thighs with the feet closer to the pelvis.

-Screaming pigeon glute stretch (top row right) is one of the most effective yoga flexibility stretches that I've found for stretching the outer hip.
+pigeon pose glute stretch (top row right) is one of the most effective yoga flexibility stretches that I've found for stretching the outer hip.